 - The French Law on the Duty of Vigilance creates considerable legal uncertainty.
-The vagueness and extremely broad scope of the law may be a source of numerous, lengthy and costly judicial proceedings which would create a climate of distrust and rarely change the situation of local populations. - UN and OECD guidelines are perfectly clear that due diligence does not shift responsibilities, either from governments to enterprises nor from suppliers or subcontractors to the companies placing the order.
-The EU should note that each State or company has its own responsibility for adverse impacts.
-Shifting the onus from third countries to EU companies will disincentivise third countries to improve human rights and social standards on their territory. - Before envisaging any new due diligence measures, a thorough assessment of the effectiveness of already implemented rules (including the advanced Non-financial Reporting Directive n° 2014/95/EU and relevant national legislation) should be conducted.
-At this stage, it is clearly premature to envisage another layer, for example with a European mandatory due diligence coupled with civil liability. - Existing French and European regulations are not efficient because they do not address the root causes of negative impacts on global supply chains, which lie in the competition and the disparities of legal frameworks outside the EU.
-They neither prevent imports from non-EU companies, which do not respect due diligence, from entering EU markets, nor do they mitigate negative impacts in third countries caused by international competitors who are less concerned with responsible business conduct than EU companies. - EU companies frequently face dilemmas when operating in States in which protective laws are either not existing or not enforced.
-The European Commission should propose case studies
+The vagueness and extremely broad scope of the law may be source of numerous, lengthy and costly judicial proceedings which would create a climate of distrust and rarely change the situation of local populations. - UN and OECD guidelines are perfectly clear that due diligence does not shift responsibilities, neither from governments to enterprises, nor from suppliers or sub-contractors to the companies placing the order.
+The EU should note that each State or company has its own responsibility for adverse impacts. - Before envisaging any new due diligence measures, a thorough assessment of the effectiveness of already implemented rules (including the advanced Non-financial Reporting Directive n° 2014/95/EU and relevant national legislations) should be conducted.
+At this stage, it is clearly premature to envisage another layer, for example with a European mandatory due diligence coupled with civil liability. - Moreover, existing French and European regulations are not efficient because they do not address the root causes of negative impacts on global supply chains, which lie in the competition and the disparities of legal frameworks outside the EU.
+They neither prevent imports from non-EU companies, which do not respect due diligence, from entering EU markets, nor do they mitigate negative impacts in third countries caused by international competitors who are less concerned with responsible business conduct than EU companies. - EU companies frequently face dilemmas when operating in States in which protective laws are either non existing or not enforced.
+Case studies could address these situations and provide welcome guidance to EU companies, in full accordance with, and in order to promote internationally recognised standards such as the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Due Diligence Guidance for Responsible Business Conduct. - If the Commission decided to issue voluntary guidance on due diligence, endorsing internationally recognised standards, they should be drafted collaboratively with EU companies.
+This could also be a good opportunity to clarify some uncertainty surrounding the complex issue of due diligence.